-To date, he has pitched for teams such as the Washington Senators / Minnesota Twins, Chicago White Sox, Philadelphia Phillies, New York Yankees, and St. Louis Cardinals.
+He pitched for teams such as the Washington Senators/Minnesota Twins, Chicago White Sox, Philadelphia Phillies, New York Yankees, and St. Louis Cardinals.

-Overall, he finished his career with numerous awards and went on to the coaching field.
-Following it, he even stood as the sportscaster, broadcaster, and writer.
+Kitty finished his career by achieving numerous awards and becoming a coach after retirement.
+Following it, he worked as a sportscaster, broadcaster, and writer.

-Apart from his baseball career, he has written a best-selling book named Still Pitching and then started his own company called Southpaw Enterprises, Inc.
+Apart from his baseball career, he has written a best-selling book, Still Pitching, and then started his own company, Southpaw Enterprises, Inc.

 Full Name | James Lee Kaat |